 - Coordination and administrative support

 Essential Duties and Responsibilities

 The Program Manager will be responsible for the day-to-day interaction and management of a wide range of programmatic planning activities in support of Foundation initiatives.
-Tasks include, but are not limited to:
+Tasks include:

 Project Plan Development and Management